Tholp1/Dynamic-Frags/README.md

 *sm_dynamicfrags_playercap (>0) (8) any players that join after this ammount already have wont affect the frag limit

-*sm_dynamic_frags_timecutoff (>1) (500) stops adding or removing to the limit after this amount of time in seconds has passed, set this to 0 to have it change regardless.
+*sm_dynamicfrags_timecutoff (>1) (500) stops adding or removing to the limit after this amount of time in seconds has passed, set this to 0 to have it change regardless.